peteroupc/CBOR/docs/PeterO.BigInteger.md

     public int bitLength();

 Finds the minimum number of bits needed to represent this object's value, except for its sign.
-If the value is negative, finds the number of bits in (its absolute value minus 1).
+If the value is negative, finds the number of bits in a value equal to this object's absolute value minus 1.

 <b>Returns:</b>